 Topic design is where most architects make the first structural mistake: they mirror their case taxonomy.
 If your org has 40 case types, they build 40 Topics.
 The agent then spends most of its reasoning budget on classification rather than resolution.

-The architecture that works here is resolution-path-first Topic design.
+Resolution-path-first Topic design is the approach that holds at scale.
 Group Topics around what the agent can actually do, not around how customers describe their problem.
 A customer saying “my order is wrong” and a customer saying “I received the wrong item” are the same resolution path.
 One Topic, multiple entry phrasings in the Instructions.

 Keep Topics to 8-12 for a first production deployment.
 Fewer Topics means cleaner reasoning, faster response times, and easier evaluation in the Agentforce Testing Center.
 You can expand after you have containment data showing where the gaps actually are.